junxit/us-congress-bills-111/bill.md

   >       - **(ii)** 25 percent shall be made available to volunteer fire departments.
   >       - **(iii)** 25 percent shall be made available to combination fire departments.
   >     - **(B)** *Evaluation Criteria*
-  >       - **(i)** *In general* In awarding grants under paragraph (1)(A), the Director shall, within each category of applicants under subparagraph (A), consider a broad range of factors important to the applicant’s ability to respond to fires and related hazards, such as population served, geographic response area, hazard vulnerability, call volume, financial situation, and need for training or equipment.
+  >       - **(i)** *In general* In awarding grants under paragraph (1)(A), the Director shall, within each category of applicants under subparagraph (A), consider a broad range of factors important to the applicant’s ability to respond to fires and related hazards, such as population served, geographic response area, hazard vulnerability, call volume, financial situation including unemployment rate of the area being served, and need for training or equipment.
   >       - **(ii)** *High population and incident response* In considering such factors under clause (i), applicants serving areas with high population and with a high number of incidents requiring a response shall receive a higher level of consideration.
+  >       - **(iii)** *Prohibited basis for denial* In considering such factors under clause (i), the Director may not deny a grant to an applicant solely based on such applicant failing to demonstrate that the grant will be used to prepare for or respond to a terrorism incident or use of a weapon of mass destruction.
   >     - **(C)** *Remainder* Of the amounts made available under subsection (e) that are not allocated for use and awarded under subparagraph (A) or designated for use under any other provision of this section, the Director shall provide for an open competition for grants among career fire departments, volunteer fire departments, and combination fire departments to carry out the activities under paragraph (3).
   >   - **(10)** *Report to the director* The Director may provide assistance under this subsection only if the applicant for the assistance agrees to submit to the Director a report, including a description of how the assistance was used, with respect to each fiscal year for which the assistance was received.
   >   - **(11)** *Grant Limitations*